 When resource discovery is accompanied by strong governance, a skilled local workforce and a vibrant private sector, the growth of the industry contributes to strong public finances and employment opportunities expand; economic growth is spurred through increased business activity throughout the value chain.

 However, when countries with resource discoveries lack essential building blocks – governance, educational institutions, a capable private sector – much of the transformative potential of the industry can be lost, resulting in companies facing significant operational risks and local communities realizing few benefits.

-With a vision to address these interconnected challenges, the Foundation has carefully selected four strategic focus areas: Resource Governance, Education and Skills Development, Local Procurement, Economic Diversification.
-When operations are located in mature resource economies and public institutions are able to address public needs, the Foundation focuses on addressing pressing social and environmental challenges.
+With a vision to address these interconnected challenges, the Foundation has carefully selected five strategic focus areas: Resource Governance, Education and Skills Training, Local Supplier Development, Economic Diversification and Social and Environmental Innovation.

 Learn more about the approach behind our strategic areas, take a look at the 2016 impact we had in diverse communities around the world, and visit our initiatives on the ground section to find out about the projects we support.